OWASP/www-project-cyber-controls-matrix/index.md

 ***
 ## From the Creator / Project Leader

 "The capabilities of the OWASP Cyber Controls Matrix are something I have wanted to see my entire career.
-It is my honor to create it and give it to the entire Cybersecurity industry as an open-source OWASP project.
+It is my honor to create it and provide it to the entire Cybersecurity industry as an open-source OWASP project.
 Per the license, I encourage commercial products, non-commercial products, and cyber practitioners to fully incorporate it and contribute back to the project.
 First and foremost, the OCCM is a community driven effort.
 All submissions, ideas, promotion, and discourse are greatly appreciated.
 Thank you for your support!"
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-- Eric Bragger [(LinkedIn)](https://www.linkedin.com/in/eric-bragger/) [(Email)](mailto://occm@cybercontrolsmatrix.com?subject=OCCM Website)

 ***